TurboGears/tg2docs/docs/README.txt

 If you are interested in helping with the new turbogears docs, we recommend you touch base with mpedersen on the IRC channel #turbogears.
 He appreciates any help you can give, and can help you get setup so he can more easily incorporate your modifications.
-In buiding_docs_, we give detailed information on how to setup an environment for building the docs.
+In :ref:`building_docs`, we give detailed information on how to setup an environment for building the docs.
 Using this guide will give you a jumpstart for participating in the effort.